 Like Puskás, Müller did not appear to have the natural physique of a footballer.
 His first coach at Bayern, Zlatko Čajkovski, nicknamed him 'Kleines dickes Müller' (Little, fat Müller), but his instincts, aerial power and fearsome acceleration over short distances marked him out as perhaps the wiliest fox ever to have patrolled a European box.
 He scored in the finals as West Germany won the 1972 UEFA European Championship and the 1974 World Cup.

-Two goals against the Former Yugoslav Republic of Macedonia in a UEFA EURO 2012 qualifier in June 2011 took Keane's tally to 51, making him the first player from any British Isles nation to achieve a half-century for their country.
-He added two more against Estonia in the play-offs and continues to be a key man under manager Martin O'Neill.
+Two goals against FYR Macedonia in a UEFA EURO 2012 qualifier in June 2011 took Keane's tally to 51, making him the first player from any British Isles nation to achieve a half-century for their country.
+He has since become the leading scorer in UEFA European Championship qualifying and continues to be a key man under manager Martin O'Neill.
 "When I first came into the Ireland squad, Niall Quinn said to me I would get 50 goals, so it's probably down to him," he said.

 Imre Schlosser (Hungary) – 59 goals in 68 appearances